code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 ## Where does it fit in the overall process?

 Develop and Launch is Step 2 out of our 3 step process for designing and developing custom association management software.
-The first step is [Discover and Plan](/discover-and-plan/), and the third step is [Suppport and Improve](/support-and-improve/).
+The first step is [Discover and Plan](/discover-and-plan/), and the third step is [Support and Improve](/support-and-improve/).

 ## Can I change features during development?

-Because we know that all projects will have something unexpected come up during development, we plan for it. **Yes you can change features**.
+Because we know that all projects will have something unexpected come up during development, we plan for it. **Yes, you can change features**.
 When this happens, there are two options:

 1. Keep your budget the same, remove a less important but similarly priced feature, and add the new feature.
 2. Increase your budget and add the new feature.